Boning knife

 A boning knife is a type of kitchen knife with a sharp point and a narrow blade.
 It is used in food preparation for removing the bones of poultry, meat, and fish.
 Generally, 12 cm to 17 cm (5 to 6 ½ in) in length (although many brands, have been known to extend up to 9 ½ inches), it features a very narrow blade.
 Boning knives are not as thick-bladed as some of other popular kitchen or butcher knives, as this makes precision boning, especially deep cuts and holes easier.
 A stiff boning knife is good for boning beef and pork, but a very flexible boning knife is preferred for poultry and fish.

 Some designs feature an arched blade to enhance the ease of a single-pass cut in removing fish flesh from its bones.
+For fish, the curved knife with a bit of flex is used to give control to cut around the skin, flesh and bone.
+Many professionals have two different knives, one for filleting and one for skinning.
+Length of the knife can vary between seven and nine inches.